-The outbreak of coronavirus (COVID-19) resulted in most learners, including those from vulnerable and disadvantaged groups, being unable to access their place of learning during the period of school and setting closure.
+The outbreak of coronavirus (COVID-19) has resulted in many learners being unable to access onsite learning for a number of periods during the course of the pandemic.
 This impacted on their ability to access education and other services that they would ordinarily have had access to.
-During the crisis it is clear that many learners have suffered negative impacts in terms of their well-being and progress in learning, some heavily so.
-While the experience for some learners may have been positive, evidence from a range of sources, including the Coronavirus and Me survey, suggests that most learners have been negatively affected, and that vulnerable and disadvantaged groups have been affected the most.
+During the course of the pandemic, it is clear that many learners have suffered negative impacts in terms of their well-being and progress in learning, some heavily so.
+While the experience for some learners may have been positive, evidence from a range of sources, including the Coronavirus and Me survey, suggests that many learners have been negatively affected, and that vulnerable and disadvantaged groups have been affected the most.

-Local authorities, schools and settings (which include learning centres and work-based learning), as well as practitioners and partner agencies, have shown resilience and agility in adapting the services they provide for children and young people and their families who face barriers to their learning in these unprecedented times.
-Likewise, many parents/carers and families across Wales have had to quickly adapt and balance new ways of working while providing care, support and education for their children.
-The Welsh Government commends all education staff, parents/carers and learners in adapting to the challenges presented by the outbreak.
+Local authorities, schools and other educational settings, as well as practitioners and partner agencies, have shown resilience and agility in adapting the services they provide for children and young people and their families who face barriers to their learning in these unprecedented times.
+Likewise, many parents/carers and families across Wales have had to adapt and balance new ways of working while providing care, support and education for their children.
+The Welsh Government commends all education staff, parents/carers and learners in continuing to adapt to the challenges presented by the pandemic.

 For the purposes of this guidance, a wide definition of vulnerable and disadvantaged learners has been adopted.
 It includes, but is not limited to, learners who are in one or more of the following groups: